Last updated on July 9th, 2023

 Missouri is the 18th most populous and the 21st most extensive of the 50 states of the United States.
 It lies in the Midwestern region of the United States.
 The state attained statehood on August 10, 1821, becoming the 24th state to join the union.
-It shares its border with eight (8) states (Nebraska, Oklahoma, Tennessee, Arkansas, Illinois, Iowa, Kansas, and Kentucky.)
+It shares its border with eight states (Nebraska, Oklahoma, Tennessee, Arkansas, Illinois, Iowa, Kansas, and Kentucky.)
 See the full list of the 50 states and their borders here.
 Missouri (nicknamed: the Show-Me State) has 114 counties.
 The state’s capital is Jefferson City.
-With these facts about Missouri, let us learn more about its history, geography, people, economy and more.
+The abbreviation for Missouri is MO.
+With these 75 facts about Missouri, let us learn more about its history, geography, people, economy and more.

 1. Human settlement has been recorded in the region for at least 12,000 years ago.